kmmoore/kmmoore.github.io/index.md

 Prerequisites
 -------------

 The articles assume you have a good working understanding of the C language, and some basic experience with x64 assembly.
 Additionally, the development is all done on the Linux command line, so experience with this is useful.
-For overviews of all of these topics, see the [Resources](/resources/) page.

 Articles